 Pier and Polyurethane Foundation Repair

 Not all problems can be fixed with one solution.
 It’s important to fully understand and diagnose the problem so that the correct solution can be applied.
 For instance, is the structure settling on the interior only?
 Or is the exterior settling as well?
 Is there a plumbing leak that needs to be addressed first?
 These are the important questions we answer in our initial analysis.
-We take pride in offering comprehensive services to fit any structural problem.
+Aftermath Repair takes pride in offering comprehensive foundation repair services to fit any structural problem.

 - Cracked, or crumbling in foundations or within the interior or exterior of structure

 -Sloping, sagging or buckling of foundation floors or walls that can be felt or seen from the interior